 - AP Art History

-Because classroom experiences often produce artists who seek to expand their arts learning and applications, the Visual Arts program provides many opportunities for enrichment with Studio Sundays, guest artists, museum visits, and possibilities for specialization with Independent Senior Projects.
-Upper School students combine their Visual Arts' interests and talents with participation in teen councils and service for community organizations.
+Because classroom experiences often produce artists who seek to expand their arts learning and applications, the Visual Arts program provides many opportunities for enrichment with Creative Co-op workshops, exhibition and guest artists, museum visits, and possibilities for specialization with Independent Senior Projects.
+Upper School students combine their Visual Arts' interests and talents with participation in teen councils, Da Vinci Club, service for community organizations and exhibition in local and national competitions.